mcfair/Algo/Fenwick Tree/README.md

-A Fenwick tree is a wonderful data structure that supports two operations on an array: increment a given value by a given amount, and find the sum of a segment of values, both in O(log n) time.
+A Fenwick tree is a data structure that supports two operations on an array: increment (add) a given value by a given amount, and find (query) the sum of a segment of values, both in O(log n) time.

 ```
 class BinaryIndexedTree(object):